sweet-security/candystore/README.md

 <div><img align="right" src="https://github.com/sweet-security/candystore/actions/workflows/ci.yml/badge.svg?branch=main"></div>

 > [!NOTE]
-> 😸 v1.0 brings true crash-consistency, improved compaction and an overall simpler design.
+> 😸 v1.0 brings true crash-consistency, improved compaction and an overall simpler design,
-> v1.0 marks the data-file format as stable.
+> as well as a stable file format.
 >
 > The append-only data files are the compatibility boundary.
 The index format
 > may still evolve, and when the data-file format is recognized but the index